oddwiki/oddwiki.github.io/_species/vykker.md

 Vykkers have a total of seven limbs.
 Four of these are short, spindly arms, each ending in three long-clawed digits (but no discernible hand).
 Notably, the claws themselves are used for gripping objects, as opposed to the digits, which are short and stubby in comparison.
 The remaining limbs are legs, arranged in a tripodal stance with two facing forwards and one backwards.
 These are also short and stubby.

 Unlike a number of other Industrialist species on Mudos, Vykkers are hermaphroditic rather than eusocial.
 That is to say that, unlike Glukkons, Sligs and Mudokons, Vykkers have no queen or defined class structure.
+Instead, they reproduce asexually, a phenomenon which can only occur during a few very small windows over the course of their lives.

+Although they bear a passing resemblance to the Glukkons (and indeed the rest of the Octigi family), Vykkers belong to a distinct taxonomic order.
+The only other species known to exist within this order are the Interns, who are often exploited by their Vykker cousins as an indentured labour and security force.

 Like Mudokons, Vykkers show little regard for clothing, usually dressing in little more than a loincloth, though headgear and eyewear are also common.
 The vast majority of Vykkers speak in a shrill, whiny voice, though some have a much deeper register (see Headley).

-Although they bear a passing resemblance to the Glukkons (and indeed the rest of the Octigi family), Vykkers belong to a distinct taxonomic order.
-The only other species known to exist within this order are the Interns, who are often exploited by their Vykker cousins as an indentured labour and security force.

 ## Background ##